FranzWarm/emojo-cat/README.md

 # emojo-cat
-prototype mate to show the emojis of a mastodon instace, but organized by categories
+Prototype made to show the emojis of a mastodon instace, but organized by categories